carljm/django-localeurl/docs/usage.rst

 The ``chlocale`` filter
 -----------------------

 To add or change the locale prefix of a path use ``chlocale``.
 It takes one argument: the new locale.
+If the path is locale-independent any prefix on the path will be stripped.
+This is also the case if ``settings.PREFIX_DEFAULT_LANGUAGE == False`` and the locale argument is the default locale.

 Examples
 ^^^^^^^^